sailfishos-sony-tama/main/hadk-sony-xz2.md

 source ~/.hadk.env

 # on my system, there is additional config file that defines path with
-# libncurses.so.5 and few other expected bits absent on my PC
+# libncurses.so.5 and few other expected bits absent otherwise
 source ~/.hadk.android

 sudo mkdir -p $ANDROID_ROOT-syspart